envp/website/content/post/002-python-transitive-imports.md

 That rules out any weirdness I talked about before.

-## How do Python imports even work
+## Aside: How do Python imports work

 Link to [docs][import-system] for the curious.